fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <p><u><a href="https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/">5 Admission Controllers</a></u></p>

 <p style="text-align: justify;">It intercept the request after the authorization and authentication but before persist the objects.
 It can modify the object (Mutating).
-Admission controllers limit requests to create, delete, modify objects; also it can also block custom verbs.
-However, it cannot block requests to read (get, watch or list) objects.</p>
+Admission controllers limit requests to create, delete, modify objects; it can also block custom verbs, however, it cannot block requests to read (get, watch or list) objects.</p>

+{% highlight ruby %}
 // View enable admission controllers
 $ kube-apiserver -h | grep enable-admission-plugins
 $ vi /etc/kubernetes/manisfest/kube-api-server.yaml
+{% endhighlight %}

 <br />
 <h2 id="hon">Hands On</h2>